Retirement insights

 Sources: Federal Reserve, Report on the Economic Well-Being of U.S. Households in 2017, 2018 and Commonwealth, Addressing Inequity.

-Today, it’s widely acknowledged that having a liquid savings buffer can help individuals stay on track for longer-term, retirement saving.
+Today, it’s widely acknowledged that having a liquid savings buffer can help individuals stay on track for longer-term retirement saving.
 After all, it’s hard to save for tomorrow if you’re worried about making ends meet today.
-The pandemic made that especially clear, and it’s something policymakers are taking seriously, as evidenced by the inclusion of the Emergency Savings Act of 2022 in SECURE 2.0 – which would allow for in-plan emergency savings programs, as well as an employer match on workers’ emergency savings contributions.
+The pandemic made that especially clear, and it’s something policymakers are taking seriously, as evidenced by the inclusion of the Emergency Savings Act of 2022 in SECURE 2.0 – which allows for in-plan emergency savings programs, as well as an employer match on workers’ emergency savings contributions.

-1. Just how big a buffer is needed to insulate long-term, retirement savings from short-term spending needs?
+1. Just how big a buffer is needed to insulate long-term retirement savings from short-term spending needs?

 3. What best practices from emergency savings studies can be applied to retirement savings?